 Did you know that foot pain in children can directly affect their daily activities and the simple things that they enjoy doing?

 The reason why I mention this is that sometimes when parents take their children to their physical or occupational therapist, their response is to not worry about it since it’s likely just growing pains or the child will outgrow the pain soon.

 At the children’s shoe store that I work for, several physical and occupational therapists refer families to the store to have their children fitted for shoes and orthotics.
-However, sometimes parents come to the store worried explaining how their therapists said that their children pain was due to “growing pains” and that they shouldn’t worry about it, but they obviously are since their kids are complaining about pain.
+However, sometimes parents come to the store explaining how their therapists said that their children foot and leg pain was due to “growing pains”, and that they shouldn’t worry about it, but they obviously are since their kids are complaining about pain.

-So please remember to always START by checking the shoes!
+So please remember to always start by checking your kids’ shoes.

 I have noticed that most children won’t speak up when they are experiencing foot or leg discomfort, and when they do, it’s because the pain has significantly intensified.

 Please keep in mind that I always recommend shoelaces over Velcro closure, since shoelaces will provide more support and stability to your child’s feet.

 Here you can find a selection of the best shoes for toddlers who are experiencing pain in the side of the foot (ages 2 to 4):

 The shoes below will fit a child with medium, wide, or extra wide feet.

 This selection of shoes fit “true to size”, which means that you need to go a half a size longer of the size that your child measures in the standard foot measuring scale (Brannock device) in order to allow for growing room.